Best holiday rental deals in the Maldives

-We rendered price information data on the above graph to give you more insights on prices Maldives.
-Prices reach their highest point in July, where prices are an average of $120 a night (20/07 - 27/07).
-The cheapest week to book a holiday rental is in January (19/01 - 26/01).
+We rendered price information data on the above graph to give you more insights on prices in the Maldives.
+Prices reach their highest point in December, where prices are an average of $171 a night (21/12 - 28/12).
+The cheapest week to book a holiday rental is in May (09/05 - 16/05).

 This graph shows the holiday letting availability rate for the next twelve months.
-In a week of January (05/01 - 12/01), 15% of the holiday homes are booked.
-Conversely, you will find the highest percentage of available offers Maldivesin October (27/10 - 03/11).
+In a week of May (09/05 - 16/05), 16% of the holiday homes are booked.
+Conversely, you will find the highest percentage of available offers in the Maldivesin December (21/12 - 28/12).

-Experience underwater bliss with a holiday cottage in the Maldives
+Experience underwater bliss with holiday accommodation in the Maldives

 Thousands of isles and coral reefs comprise the tropical paradise that forms the Maldives, where over one million visitors arrive each year to be spellbound by the area's beauty.
 The eternal honeymoon locale boasts a culture replete with South Indian, Arabic, and Sri Lankan influences.
-With the country warming up to independent travellers in recent years, beachside holiday cottages and cosy Maldives accommodation options are a great way to experience this slice of paradise on earth.
+With the country warming up to independent travellers in recent years, beach houses and other comfortable Maldives accommodation options are a great way to experience this slice of paradise on earth.